-- auth-nxdomain If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
+- allow-new-zones If yes, then zones can be added at runtime via rndc addzone or deleted via rndc delzone.
+The default is no. - auth-nxdomain If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
 The default is no; this is a change from BIND 8.
 If you are using very old DNS software, you may need to set it to yes. - deallocate-on-exit This option was used in BIND 8 to enable checking for memory leaks on exit.
-BIND 9 ignores the option and always performs the checks. - dialup If yes, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
+BIND 9 ignores the option and always performs the checks. - memstatistics Write memory statistics to the file specified by memstatistics-file at exit.
+The default is no unless '-m record' is specified on the command line in which case it is yes. - dialup If yes, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
 This has different effects according to zone type and concentrates the zone maintenance so that it all happens in a short interval, once every heartbeat-interval and hopefully during the one call.
 It also suppresses some of the normal zone maintenance traffic.
 The default is no.